smclacke/webserv/notes/examp_sm.md

+Client State Management:

+You are updating client._clientState to clientState::READING and clientState::WRITING, but once you detect that the client has completed reading or writing (e.g., the full HTTP request or response is processed), you reset it to clientState::READY.
+This state flow looks good, but there are some edge cases where the state machine could be more robust, such as:
+Handling unexpected disconnections or incomplete requests/responses.
+Managing a transition from READY back to READING or WRITING if more data is expected after an initial request/response.
+Buffer Size (READ_BUFFER_SIZE / WRITE_BUFFER_SIZE):

+You're using READ_BUFFER_SIZE and WRITE_BUFFER_SIZE to control the size of each read and write operation.
+However, these buffers should be fine-tuned for your use case:
+If you expect very large requests or responses, consider dynamically adjusting the buffer size based on the needs of the client (e.g., if a request is too large to fit into a single buffer).
+Similarly, if the response is large and might take multiple writes, you correctly handle the write offset, but ensure the buffer size is large enough to handle the average message size.
+Error Handling:

+Your error handling looks solid (e.g., handling EAGAIN for non-blocking I/O).
+However, ensure you're handling all possible error conditions: recv() failure with -1: You currently check EAGAIN and EWOULDBLOCK, but other error codes like ECONNRESET (connection reset) could also occur, so make sure you're checking for these cases and handling them appropriately.
+Graceful client disconnection: You handle bytesRead == 0 (client disconnect), but make sure that any client disconnection (whether intentional or due to network issues) is cleanly handled, especially with regards to closing file descriptors.
+Response Generation Optimization:

+In the handleWrite() function, you're generating a response (HTTP status) each time the buffer is written to the client.
+This may be fine for simple cases, but ensure that the response generation (like the Content-Length header or any dynamic content) isn't unnecessarily repeated for every write.
+It would be more efficient to prepare the full response once and send it in chunks as needed.
+Consider buffering responses in memory (e.g., building the entire response in memory and sending it in chunks), especially if responses are large or generated dynamically.
+Connection Management:

+It's great that you're considering whether to keep the connection alive or close it after each request (client._connectionClose).
+This can be determined based on the HTTP request headers (e.g., Connection: keep-alive or Connection: close), and you already plan to handle that in the @todo section.
+You should ensure that the logic for closing the connection is implemented after finishing reading and writing the entire response.
+Additionally, you might want to handle graceful shutdown or handling of stale client connections.
+Optimizing recv() & send() Loops:

+Consider using a more efficient read/write loop, especially for large data.
+Right now, you're reading and writing in fixed-size chunks (READ_BUFFER_SIZE and WRITE_BUFFER_SIZE).
+Depending on the protocol, you might want to implement a more flexible system for dynamically allocating buffer sizes or breaking large requests/responses into smaller chunks.
+Dynamic buffer expansion: If the buffer is smaller than the request or response, you might need to dynamically allocate more memory for the request/response.
+Timeout Handling:

+If you haven't already, consider implementing timeout handling for long or stalled connections, which is important for managing resources (e.g., with epoll_wait()).
+Set a timeout for how long you wait for data to be read from a client, and close the connection if no data is received within that time.

 /** @todo add bool for close or keep connection alive depneding on the header */ void		Epoll::handleRead(t_serverData &server, t_clients &client) {